Installation

 sudo cedana plugin install slurm

-cd build && sudo cedana slurm setup
+sudo cedana slurm setup --node-role <node-role>

 ```